mjkloeckner/kloeckner.com.ar/md/dwm-config/dwm-config.md

-A window manager is a software that can manage the layout and appearance of every window spawned in your desktop, most people confuse them with desktop enviroments, which isn't the same since a desktop enviroment is more of an ecosystem, they come with a more 'complete' set of tools, like a basic web browser, a terminal emulator or calculator, an example of desktop enviroment would be gnome, xfce or kde plasma; instead a window manager is only the program that manages the windows spawned, although there are window managers that come with a little more, like
+A window manager is a software that can manage the layout and appearance of every window spawned in your desktop, most people confuse them with desktop enviroments, which aren't the same since a desktop enviroment is more like an ecosystem, they come with a more 'complete' set of tools, like a basic web browser, a terminal emulator or a graphical calculator, an example of desktop enviroment would be gnome, xfce or kde plasma; instead a window manager is only the program that manages the windows spawned, although there are window managers that come with a little more, like